-- Lock the brake and block the wheels. - Securely fasten the machine to the trailer or truck with straps, chains, cable, or ropes. - Secure a trailer to the towing vehicle with safety chains.
+- Lock the brake and block the wheels. - Securely fasten the machine to the trailer or truck with straps, chains, cable, or ropes. - Do not use the motion control levers as anchors for • tieing the machine down. - Secure a trailer to the towing vehicle with safety chains.